jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EY 19 Shareholder base income: non-participation policies
 What is included
 (1) For an income year, a life insurer's income is included as their shareholder base income if it relates to life insurance policies that are not profit participation policies, and it—
-  (a) relates to life risk components of premiums and claims, other than for annuities, and is not described in paragraphs (b) to (d):
+  (a) relates to life risk components of premiums and claims, other than for annuities, and is not described in paragraphs (b) to (db):
   (b) relates to fees and commissions:
   (c) relates to the life risk component of life reinsurance claims:
-  (d) is investment income that is not included as their policyholder base income under section EY 15:
+  (d) is income meeting the requirements of section EY 15(1)(a) to (c) that is not included as their policyholder base income under section EY 15:
+  (db) is income relating to annuities that would meet the requirements of section EY 15(1)(a) to (c) if the annuities were treated as being savings product policies:
   (e) is not otherwise accounted for in this subpart, for the income year.
 Treatment of de minimis life risk component amounts (2) An amount of income relating to a policy that, but for this subsection, is an amount related to the life risk of a premium or life reinsurance claim, is treated as not relating to the life risk component for the purposes of subsection (1), if—
   (a) the life insurer has actuarially determined that the life risk is 1% or less of the premium or life reinsurance claim; and
   (b) chooses to apply section EY 15(5) for the policy.
 No double-counting
-(3) If an amount is included as shareholder base income under sections EY 23 to EY 29, it is not included under this section.
+(3) If an amount is included as shareholder base income under sections EY 23 to EY 27, it is not included under this section.

 ### EY 20 Shareholder base allowable deductions: non-participation policies
 What is included